gnosis/cow-subgraph/README.md

 5.- Using your browser create a new subgraph in the dashboard by clicking "Add Subgraph" button and complete the form.
 Notice your subgraph will be named as the following: "YourGithubAccount/SubgraphName"

 6.- Edit the package.json file using your favorite editor.
 Replace <YourGithubUser/YourSubgraph> with the value obtained in the previous step.
+Replace <Network> field too with the desired network you want to deploy, ```mainnet``` for ethereum mainnet, ```rinkeby``` for ethereum rinkeby or ```gc``` for gnosis chain.
 (Remove the "<" and the ">" characters)

 7.- Execute the following commands:
 ```
-$ yarn codegen
-$ yarn build
-$ yarn deploy
+$ yarn deploy:dev
 ```

-If everything went well you'll have a copy of this subgraph running on your hosted service account.
+If everything went well you'll have a copy of this subgraph running on your hosted service account indexing your desired network.

-For deploying any other network please take a look at package.json file entries called deploy:rinkeby and deploy:xdai.
-Both are refering to different yaml files containing each configuration.
+Please notice a subgraph can only index a single network, if you want to index another network you should create a new sugraph and do same steps starting from step 3.

 ---------